gonoleks/examples/options/README.md

 }
 ```

-## Settings Fields
+## Options Fields

-Here is the full list of settings fields that can be customized:
+Here is the full list of options fields that can be customized:

 | Property | Type | Description | Default |
 |---|---|---|---|